-A valid passport with visa is mandatory.
-Rwanda Travel Tips , in view of the bilateral agreements, nationals of the following countries may visit Rwanda without visa for a period up to 90 days: USA, UK, Germany, Canada, Uganda, Tanzania, Kenya, Burundi, Democratic Republic of Congo, Sweden, Mauritius, South Africa and Hong Kong.
-Visas can be applied for online or bought upon arrival.
+A valid passport with a visa is mandatory.
+Rwanda Travel Tips, given the bilateral agreements, nationals of the following countries may visit Rwanda without visa for a period up to 90 days: USA, UK, Germany, Canada, Uganda, Tanzania, Kenya, Burundi, Democratic Republic of Congo, Sweden, Mauritius, South Africa and Hong Kong.
+Visas can be applied online or bought upon arrival.

 Gregoire Kayibanda International Airport is located at Kanombe, 10km east of Kigali centre.
 Airlines connect Kigali with Addis Ababa (Ethiopia), Bujumbura (Burundi), Entebbe(Uganda) Nairobi(Kenya), Johannesburg (South Africa) and Brussels (Belgium).

 The following airlines have offices in Kigali: Air Burundi (572113; Ave des Milles Collines, Ethiopian Airlines, Kenya Airways, Ave des Milles Collines), Rwanda Express, SN Brussels Airline (575290; Ave de la République), South African Airways-Blvd de la Revolution).

 Make sure you check the latest security situation carefully before crossing by land into Burundi.
 The main crossing point between Rwanda and Burundi is via Butare (Rwanda) and Kayanza (Burundi), on the very well-maintained Kigali-Bujumbura road.
 The border post is called Kayanza Haut.
 Yahoo Car, New Yahoo Coach and Gaso Bus run daily buses between Kigali and Bujumbura (RFr4000/5000 for a small/big bus, about six hours), departing about 7 am.
 There is also a direct road from Cyangugu to Bujumbura, but this is not in such good shape.